FormSculptor/Internal-Documentation/report.md

 - The user-centric design approach ensures that feedback from potential users is incorporated throughout the development process, enhancing acceptance and usability.

-### Organizational Feasibility

-The organizational feasibility of implementing FormSculptor is assessed as low-risk:

-\*\*\*\*Support from Leadership

-- The project has received strong endorsement from the academic advisors and faculty members, who recognize the importance of modernizing document management practices within educational institutions.
-- The team's proactive engagement with stakeholders, including potential users and administrative staff, has fostered a positive environment for collaboration and support.

-\*\*\*\*Staffing Resources

-- The team consists of four dedicated software engineering students, each bringing unique skills in areas such as programming, database management, and user interface design.
-This diverse skill set enhances the team's capability to address various aspects of the project effectively.

-- Additionally, access to mentors and consultants with expertise in similar applications provides valuable guidance and support throughout the development process.

-\*\*\*\*User Acceptance

-- While there may be some concerns among users regarding the transition to a new system, particularly about job security and changes in workflow, the overall sentiment is optimistic.
-Users anticipate improved efficiency in retrieving and managing forms.

-- The user-centric design approach ensures that feedback from potential users is incorporated throughout the development process, enhancing acceptance and usability.

 ## Constraints and Limitations

 ### Challenges and Difficulties